top of page

 Hi, I'm Rachel.

-Before relocating to Washington, Rachel was deeply involved in Kansas City’s musical community.
-She led a vibrant and highly sought-after private studio, served as Vice President of the Kansas City Cello Society, and worked with the Harmony Project to expand access to music education for underserved youth.
+Rachel maintains an active performing career as both a soloist and orchestral musician throughout the Pacific Northwest.
+Prior to relocating to Washington, she led a highly sought-after private studio in the Kansas City area, served as Vice President of the Kansas City Cello Society, and regularly worked with the Harmony Project to help expand access to music education for underserved youth.

-Rachel's studio is located in Redmond.
+Rachel’s studio is located in Redmond, WA.

 I would love to meet and work with you.
 Feel free to send me a message.

-© 2025 Rachel Morris Cello Studio
+© 2026 Rachel Morris Cello Studio

 bottom of page